 10am to 4pm.

-For information on purchasing table space, contact Jeff Fryman
+For information on purchasing table space, refer to the second page of the show flyer, or contact Jeff Fryman

 at (734) 944-9872 or John Young at (517) 521-3667.